isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 * 22 Jul: [TaxEdge Webinar Series - UN Tax Developments and their relevance for Developing Countries](/seminars-and-conferences/upcoming/#22July-ta-id)

+<a id="20Aug-ta-id"></a>
+#### **FasTax Webinar Series: Fundamentals of Corporate Tax Filing**
+**20 Aug**

+As a company director, do you know whether your tax agent/staff are filing corporate tax correctly and what are the proper documentations to maintain?
+As a tax agent/practitioner, do you know what are the common pitfalls to avoid when filing corporate tax for your clients?

+Join us in this webinar as our speakers from IRAS’ Corporate Tax and Enforcement Divisions equip you with knowledge in the following areas:

+Fundamentals of Singapore corporate taxation
+Practical guidance and tips for preparing tax computation Responsibilities of the company director

+Target Audience: Company directors, tax agents/practitioners, finance and accounting professionals

+**Admin details:**
+* The webinar will be conducted via Zoom
+* Date: 20 Aug 21
+* Time: 2.00 p.m. to 5.00 p.m.
+* Fees: $85.60 (incl.
+GST)
+* Closing date for registration: 12 Aug (or when webinar is fully subscribed)

 <a id="6Aug-ta-id"></a>
 #### **FasTax Webinar Series: Fundamentals of Withholding Tax – Implications of Tax Treaties**
 **6 Aug**